mmiv-center/DICOM-workflows/README.md

 fprintf('\n%s - Finished T1 + DV\n',mfilename);
 ```

-Here is a bit that will calculate a good initial window level for the data
+Here is a bit that will calculate a good initial window level for the data.
+This is probably one of the most useful pieces of code for medical imaging.
+The idea is to use the proportion of body against background as a means to calculate two thresholds for setting the images brightness and contrast.
+This information can be added to the DICOM tags and DICOM aware display programs will be able to use this information for the initial display.
+If you write novel image information you should calculate this information.

+The calculation is parametrized by two thresholds as the proportion of low intensity pixel and the proportion of high intensity pixel.
+Usual values are 0.01 and 0.999.
+This varies by the body part and modality displayed.
+It is appropriate if the object of interest has intermediate intensities (not too bright such as in metal or contrast in vessels, and not too dark such as in the background).
 ```
 [hc hv] = hist(T1_1_atl.imgs(find(T1_1_atl.imgs>0)),1000);
 cdf_hc = cumsum(hc/sum(hc));